COP27 - Biden: good climate policy is good economic policy | Politics

 COP27 - Biden: good climate policy is good economic policy

-U.S. President Biden told delegates at the COP27 climate talks in Egypt that his commitment on climate had been unwavering and his administration was "putting money where its mouth is on climate accountability".
+U.S. President Biden told delegates at the COP27 climate talks in Egypt that his commitment on climate had been unwavering and his administration was "putting our money where our mouth is to strengthen accountability for climate risk and resilience."

 Biden added that good climate policy was good economic policy.